 Do you have a sick friend or relative and you don’t know how to approach them?

-Do you feel awkward and scared of saying the wrong thing so you end up saying something stupid or you avoid them completely incase you do?
+Do you feel awkward and scared of saying the wrong thing so you end up saying something silly or you avoid them completely incase you do?

 Other people’s illness makes us nervous and we don’t know how to act.